Dry shampoo has become one of those

 Over time I’ve tested and tried out lots of brands and have a growing collection of favorites.
 You can check out this post on my favorites as they vary from price point and results.
 I will tell you though, there is one stand out brand that I swear by, Klorane Dry Shampoo.
 As in, if I was stranded on a deserted island and I had to pick one dry shampoo, this would be it.
 It does the best job of absorbing oil and smells amazing.

 While restocking this product a few months ago at Sephora, the girl sat me down and showed me the right way to use it.
-Sure you just spray it in your hair and rub it in, right?
+Sure you are just spraying dry shampoo in your hair and rub it in, right?
 Sorta.
-There’s a few key steps to ensure you’re getting the most out of this product and really making sure your hair looks its best.
+There are a few key steps to ensure you’re getting the most out of this product and really making sure your hair looks its best.
 Plus, since it’s so pricey, you’ll want to make sure you’re getting the most out of the can and not wasting any product.

 Fun fact though, this product lasts a very long time.
 As in years it seems like.
 So although the price tag is a little shocking, be aware that you’ll be using it for months and months to come, if not longer.
 I always keep a full size bottle on hand, but never travel without their little travel size ones which you can shop here.

-- Shake your can vigorously
+2. Shake your can vigorously

-- Spray about 8-10 inches away from your head in small bursts
+3. Spray about 8-10 inches away from your head in small bursts

-- Move to the next section and repeat these steps until each section has basically turned white
+4. Move to the next section and repeat these steps until each section has basically turned white

 SHOP MY FAVORITE DRY SHAMPOOS